pottekkat/personal-website/content/posts/git-for-vibe-coders/index.md

 ## git commit

 Now that your files are staged—laid out neatly on your chef's prep table—_it's time to cook_.
-Committing files is saying, "Git, lock in; I want to save this moment in time."
+Committing files is saying, "Git, lock in; I want to **save this moment in time**."

 To commit the staged files, run: